 - 1. Contact the student's teacher by school phone or letter - 2.
 Conference with student's teacher scheduled through the office - 3.
 Contact the school principal for further assistance - 4.
 Conference with the teacher and principal scheduled through the office - 5.
-Contact the district superintendent for further assistance - 6.
-Conference with the teacher, principal, and superintendent scheduled through the superintendent's office - 7.
-Address the Attala County School Board, if deemed appropriate by the Board President and district Superintendent
+Contact the district assistant superintendent for further assistance - 6.
+Conference with the teacher, principal, and assistant superintendent scheduled through the central office - 7.
+Parent/teacher conferences can occur from 7:30-7:50am or 3:30-3:50pm or during teacher planning period. - 8.
+Video/audio recording is prohibited except during extracurricular activities.

-The Attala County School District believes that appropriate parental involvement is essential in the development of lifelong learners and strives to resolve any concerns as quickly and easily as possible.
+The Attala County School District believes that appropriate parental involvement is essential in the development of life-long learners and strives to resolve any concerns as quickly and easily as possible.